ericpan64/Covid19-Hospitalization-Prediction/covid19-question-2/README.md

     ...
     ```

+8. You're not required to run through steps 1-7 in order to submit to the competition.
+This just to help you understand how it works and make sure your code runs as expected.

 ## Submit this model to the COVID-19 DREAM Challenge

 This model meets the requirements for models to be submitted to Question 2 of the COVID-19 DREAM Challenge.
 Please see [this page](https://www.synapse.org/#!Synapse:syn21849255/wiki/602419) for instructions on how to submit this model.

+In short
+- Make sure you've created a project like in https://www.synapse.org/#!Profile:3416236/projects.
+You can access it by clicking on your Profile icon > project, after you've logged in.
+- Create an alias of your docker image that you've built. `docker tag awesome-covid19-q2-model:v1 docker.synapse.org/syn23585053/example_baseline`. the `syn23585053` must match your project ID.
+If you do `docker images` you'll see that both have the same image IDs.
+- Login to Synapse's docker hub: `docker login docker.synapse.org` and use your Synapse login credential
+- Push up the image `docker push docker.synapse.org/syn23585053/example_baseline`
+- Now go back to your project page and click on the "Docker" tab.
+You should see the image there.
+- Click on the image > Click on "Docker repository tool" on the right hand side. > Click "Submit docker repository to a challenge" in the dropdown.
+- You'll get an email once the result is back.
+Or/and you can check the dashboard here: https://www.synapse.org/#!Synapse:syn21849255/wiki/605229

+## What happened after submission

+The two docker commands you ran earlier will be run on the DREAM platform, this time with the real EHR data instead of synthetic data.
+You will get an email then to